aravindvnair99/Motorola-Moto-E-condor-unbrick/README.md

 Method 2 (Blank Flash):

 1. Don't try.
 Not working.
 You might make the situation worse.
+All files aren't present.

 Method 3 (eMMC Software Download):

-1. Will be updated soon.
-Don't try.
+1. Don't try.
+Not working.
+You might make the situation worse.
+All files aren't present.

 Fastboot commands to restore stock firmware: